galopago/misistemita/d-electronics/d04/README.md

-# 3.3V - 5V Opto isolated relay
+# 3.3V - 5V Optically isolated relay

-Opto isolated relay module, can be powered from 3.3V to 5V.
+Optically isolated relay module, can be powered from 3.3V to 5V.

 # Schematic